 Are there home remedies you can use?

 Hot water saturated with Epsom salts to soak the affected area can be used to heat inactivate the venom, as well partially remove injected venom from the sting site.
 Vinegar is not a “treatment” and will not inactivate venom that has been injected deep into the skin, but it rapidly inactivates undischarged stinging cells in the tentacles.
-Urine is likely a “do no harm” remedy that provides low pH but can lead to infection if the site is scratched.
+Urine can lead to topical skin infection and has not been found to have any beneficial effects in rigorous peer reviewed published studies.

 Would you recommend calamine or lidocaine to ease itching and discomfort?
 Could you take an OTC pain reliever?
 Like ibuprofen or acetaminophen?

 Calamine and lidocaine are virtually ineffective in actually inactivating the venom per se.
 They can be useful for post sting pain but these and other topical anesthetics do nothing to reduce the impact of the venom.
-Antihistamines and steroidal anti-inflammatories do work directly addressing the mechanism of action of the venom.
+Antihistamines and steroidal anti-inflammatories do work on secondary inflammation but do not directly inhibit the venom.

 Must you see a doctor?

-If there is a suspicion of box jellyfish and if the victim experiences extreme burning pain, difficulty breathing, abdominal cramping, dry mouth and extreme anxiety or cardiac symptoms.
+Immediately seek the assistance of a health professional if there are any medically significant signs or symptoms or even in the absence of symptoms, if there is a suspicion of box jellyfish exposure.
+Significant symptoms could include but are not limited to extreme burning pain, difficulty breathing, abdominal cramping, dry mouth and extreme anxiety or cardiac symptoms.

 What should you definitely not use to treat it?